Events are free and open to E3B members. You can join the E3B Network (it’s free of charge and only takes a few minutes to register).

 Bio-recovery of technology-relevant metals

 Attendance, meals and overnight accommodation are free of charge for E3B members.
 Use this booking form to register.
-The program will be released soon.
+The programme will be released soon.

 Wednesday 14 December 2022 13:30 UK time (online):